- Visual Storyteller -

 -About-

-His first feature length documentary, Paper Lanterns, earned the attention of Caroline Kennedy and others in the Obama administration's State Department to influence the iconic meeting of Former President Obama and the subject of the film, an atomic bomb survivor and historian named Shigeaki Mori, during Obama's historic visit to Hiroshima in 2016.
+On the non-fiction side, his first feature length documentary, Paper Lanterns, earned the attention of Caroline Kennedy and others in the Obama administration's State Department to influence the iconic meeting of Former President Obama and the subject of the film, an atomic bomb survivor and historian named Shigeaki Mori, during Obama's historic visit to Hiroshima in 2016.
 In his speech, Obama mentioned the work Mr. Mori has done over the course of his life, much of which was brought to light in the documentary.
 Paper Lanterns notably screened at the United Nations Headquarters in New York, as part of the UN Conference on Disarmament Issues, as well as at the Museum of Fine Arts Boston.

 Max has guest lectured on visual storytelling at his hometown alma mater, Boston University, where he was also a member of the university's Division I Track and Field program.